 Other apps are running (not installed by Play or preloaded on the device) that might be displaying overlays on the requesting app. | |

-EMPTY (a blank value) | App access risk is not evaluated if a necessary requirement was missed.
+Empty (a blank value) | App access risk is not evaluated if a necessary requirement was missed.
 In

 this case the appAccessRiskVerdict field is empty.
 This could happen for